Fruiticecake/Faster/README.md

 WordPress base files are generated.

-You can't run if you have `/wp/themes/your-theme`
+You can't run the above command if you have `/wp/themes/your-theme`

 You should run `yarn wp:regen` if you regenerate base files.